MicrosoftDocs/sql-docs/docs/big-data-cluster/cluster-monitor-ads.md

    ![right click manage](media/view-cluster-status/right-click-manage.png)

-1. Select the **SQL Server Big Data Cluster** tab to access the Big Data Clusters dashboard.
+1. Select the **SQL Server Big Data Cluster** tab to access the big data clusters dashboard.

    ![Big data cluster dashboard](media/view-cluster-status/bdc-dashboard.png)

 ### Service endpoints

 It is important to be able to easily access the various services within a big data cluster.
-The Big Data Clusters dashboard provides a service endpoints table that allows you to see and copy the service endpoints.
+The big data cluster dashboard provides a service endpoints table that allows you to see and copy the service endpoints.

 ![service endpoints](media/view-cluster-status/service-endpoints.png)